KozorovitskiyLaboratory/crossbill/README.md

 This is windows compatible.
 Compatibility to other OS is limited due to incorporated hardware drivers.

 ### dist
-This contains distribution files which may be used with `pip install` (Not required if you got installation working with above approaches).
+This contains distribution files which may be used with the preferred `pip install` approach.

 ### rpi-pico-crossbill
 This contains an arduino compatible code which can be uploaded to a Raspberry Pi Pico board to be used with Crossbill microscope.